dburgener/cascade/ROADMAP.md

 * Port labeling implementation
 * Conditionals - Combining both tunables and booleans into a single feature with configurability for runtime vs compiletime resolution
 * Ephemeral object and filesystem labeling implementation
-* System compilation - Assemble a collection of modules into a full system policy
 * Build individual policy modules and systems
 * Ergonomic compiler front end for selecting build targets
 * Enhanced file_context path support - Treat paths as though they are actual paths, rather than just strings/regexes